-Since 1964, we here at the United Nations Association of Boulder County, have been driven by a single goal; to do our part in making the world a better place for all.
+Since 1964, we here at the United Nations Association of Boulder County (UNA-BC), have been driven by a single goal; to do our part in making the world a better place for all.

-We ask them to support UN funding, programs and policies; we explain the importance of the UN in promoting peace.
-We urge out members to do the same.
+We ask them to support UN funding, programs, and policies; we explain the importance of the UN in promoting peace.
+We urge our members to do the same.
 A basic message is: the UN brings 193 countries together to share the resources and the cost of providing stability, humanitarian aid, and hope to the world.
 International cooperation is needed to find effective solutions to global issues from fighting disease to cyberspace warfare.
 We are also committed to promoting Cities for CEDAW.
 The U.S. Senate has not ratified the UN Convention on the Elimination of All Forms of Discrimination Against Women, adopted by the General Assembly in 1979.
-Therefore, we promote adoption of CEDAW at the local level.
+Therefore, we promote the adoption of CEDAW at the local level.

 The UNA-USA was formed in 1964 when the American Association for the United Nations, a group of prominent citizens who promoted the Dumbarton Oaks proposals in the 1940s, merged with the US Committee for the United Nations, a group of 138 national organizations that supported the work of the UN.

 In 2010, UNA-USA formed a strategic alliance with the UN Foundation (UNF).
 The UNF and its sister organization, the Better World Fund, were created in 1999 with Ted Turner’s historic $1 billion gift.
 Today, UNA-USA, a national network of more than 120 chapters, is a program of the United Nations Foundation.
 Together, UNA-USA and the Better World Campaign represent the single largest network of advocates and supporters of the United Nations in the world.

 UNA-USA Boulder County Chapter